skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 "The secret of ruling Khelberg is keeping the right balance of control.
 This is why I have ruled longer than any other.
-So to answer your question, if I were to allow that the teachings were true, it would cause my foes among my own people to multiply.
-To question my strength and my right to rule.
+So to answer your question, if I were to allow that the teachings were true, it would cause my foes among my own people to multiply -- to question my strength and my right to rule.

 Skeeve and Enoch are not really persuaded by this answer, although they don't dare question it.
 She seems to sense it, so she adds, "Perhaps it would help to know that I have not had more than two visitors in over a century.
 Long ago, Pallas Lorman came to me as a friend, after the war against Mordan.
-He came and offered me a gift: A spell of magical regeneration.
+He came and offered me a gift: a spell of magical regeneration.
 It would heal my wounds, no matter how terrible, as long as I could still draw breath.
 The spell would preserve me and keep me whole for many long years if I accepted it.
 He